daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 text      text (str), x (float), y (float), align (str), font_size (float)
 ========  ================================================================

+Objects can be stored in nested lists without affecting their rendering.
+The purpose of groups is to apply things like clipping and shadows to a collection of shapes.

 Convenience functions like `circle` exist that simply return a dictionary.
 Functions also exist to define shapes in alternative ways for convenience.
 For example, the `rectangle` function accepts a